ballerkobe808/invest/README - 4 REHAB.txt

 1. Paint using neutral colors
 2. Drive thru neighborhood see what other investors and builders are using - current trend?
 3. Same color paing and carpeting throughout

+Simplisafe - easy to go from property to property Tenant can buy the system too - no contract
+Order a verizon cell phone card - there are holes in coverage from other companies

+CONSTRUCTION SITES - Put in a simplisafe alarm